mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 * Video

 In general when using Workbench you don't need to worry about assigning a type to a file.
 Workbench infers a media's type from the file extensions, but you can override this if necessary.

+Media are also assigned terms from the Islandora Media Use vocabulary.
+These terms, combined with the media type, determine how the files are displayed to end users and how and what types of derivatives Islandora generates.
+They can also be useful in exporting content from Islandora and in digital preservation workflows (for example).
+A selectin of terms from this vocabulary is:

+* Original file
+* Intermediate file
+* Preservation Master File
+* Service file
+* Thumbnail image
+* Transcript
+* Extracted text

 ## Views